The Weekend (SZA song): Covers

 On August 3, 2017, R&B singer Miguel posted a video of him singing an a capella version of the song on his Instagram page.
 On the caption he wrote, "Foxy-ass song, definitely a favorite of mine on the album".

 American singer Khalid sung a medley of "The Weekend" and "Love Galore" accompanied by the melody played on an acoustic guitar in a tempo faster than the original version.
 The singer filmed a video and published it on his Twitter account; it instantaneously went viral through the internet.
 Jessica McKinney for Vibe called the cover "expressive" while Stereogums Chris DeVille said Khalid gave a "characteristically rich reading of SZA's source material".

 American rapper Wale released a remix of the song written from a male perspective, serving as a response to SZA's original version.
 He opens his version with a spoken poem before singing the verses.
 In the remix, he admits his unfaithfulness and explains his cheating ways, rapping, "Maybe cheaters is sociopaths / Maybe we be cheatin', we ain't heal from a ho in the past / Or maybe I'm a ho and I can show you this hole in my heart / I eat your liquid gold and go home to Golden Corral, you don't know".
 Aron A. of HotNewHipHop praised Wale's honest lyrics, noting that he "dives deep on the song as he owns up to his infidelity and questions why he does it".
 "The Weekend" also gained another male perspective from rapper Maino, who responds to SZA's lyrics in his rap-sing verses about the privacy he needs with women.
 Writing for Uproxx, Aaron Williams recognized the song's impact while acclaiming Khalid's cover; he wrote, "It's been interesting to note that SZA's ostensibly female-empowering CTRL has resonated so strongly among male artists, but that's good music for you.
 It doesn't matter who you are, where you are, or why, sometimes you just have to sing."
-In April 2018, American rapper WordPlay uploaded a remix to his YouTube channel, with an official music video released in July of that year.